Prompting-based Temporal Domain Generalization: Method

 \section{Method}

+We address the problem of adapting a trained model to future time periods under the realistic setting where the data distribution evolves over time.
+Prompt tuning is a well-known mechanism for adapting a trained model to downstream tasks efficiently (see \cref{sec:related}).
+More specifically, prompt tuning comprises two main components: prompts and a frozen backbone transformer network.
+The prompts are prepended to the inputs, guiding the frozen transformer in adapting to different downstream tasks.
+Note that the backbone transformer is fixed and only the prompts are possible learnable parameters.
+In this section, we describe a new prompting-based temporal domain generalization method that uses prompt tuning to adapt a trained model to unseen future domains, without requiring data points from the target (unseen future) domains during training.

-We address the problem of adapting a pre-trained model to future time periods under a realistic setting where data distributions evolve over time.
-Denote a set of temporal domains by $\mathcal{D} = \{D_t\}$, where $\{D_t | 1 \leq t \leq \tau\}$ represents the source domains, and $\{D_t | t > \tau \}$ represents the target domains.
-For example, each temporal domain may contain data points for one year.
-Data points from target domains are only observed during test time.
-Our goal is to learn the temporal dynamics within the sequence of source domains that can be directly generalized to future unseen target domains.
-Our solution utilizes two types of learnable prompts: domain-specific prompts ($P_{S(t)}$) and temporal prompts ($P_{T(t)}$).
-The domain-specific prompts estimate the distribution \( \mathcal{P}(Y_{t}| X_{t}) \) for each domain \(t\), where \( Y_{t} \) are outputs and \( X_{t} \) are inputs.
-The temporal prompts aim to capture the dynamics associated with temporal drift, and are generated using the domain-specific prompts.
-In Figure \ref{fig:methodl}, the left and middle subfigures illustrate the training procedure, and the right one depicts the inference step.
+Our method utilizes a pre-trained model (Section~\ref{method:pretraining}) and two types of learnable prompts: domain-specific prompts $P_{S(t)}$ (Section~\ref{method:domain-specific-prompt}) and temporal prompts $P_{T(t)}$ (Section~\ref{method:temporal-prompt}).
+The domain-specific prompts encode the domain specific information, and the temporal prompts aim to capture the dynamics associated with temporal drift, and are generated using the domain-specific prompts.
+In Figure \ref{fig:methodl}, the left and middle subfigures illustrate the training procedure, and the right subfigure depicts inference.